Hungarian Astronautical Society: Space Academy Club

 Space Academy Club is a lecture series organized by the Hungarian Astronautical Society and the Hungarian organizers of Space Generation Advisory Council.
 It takes place usually in February, April, September and November, during university semesters.
 It targets primarily university students and young professionals of the age between 18 and 35.
 The series is connected with Space Academy in their name and their target groups.

 Hungarian Space Studies Annuary (alias Space Brochure, Hun: Űrtan évkönyv)

-MANT has been publishing its Astronautical Brochure since 1961, presenting the recent activities of MANT and summarizing the globally most significant affairs of space research.
-Hungarian researchers working in space research and its interdisciplinary fields present their latest results.
+MANT has been publishing its Astronautical Brochure since 1961, which entails the recent activities of MANT and summarizes significant affairs in space research.
+Hungarian researchers working in space research present their latest results in the brochure.

 Space Research Day

 Space Research Day is organized yearly.
 It joins the international World Space Week in October.
 It usually takes place at one of the universities of Budapest, or at the Hungarian Academy of Sciences.
 The program consists of lectures on actual space activities and space related results and exchange of views.
 There are blocks for professionals, interested amateurs and students.